yousafe007/blockchain-developer-bootcamp-final-project/README.md

 ## Project description

-The following dapp seeks to be a proof-of-concept for on-Chain Covid-19 Certificate Verification and Submission.
+The following dapp seeks to be a proof-of-concept for on-chain Covid-19 certificate verification and submission.
+The project is based on the Proof-of-Existence exercise discussed in the bootcamp.

-At this moment in time, many countries provide their citizens with a proof of their vaccination in either physical, i.e. as a hard document or in software form, which can be done by encoding the patient's vaccine information into a QR-Code, allowing for easy verification.
+At this moment in time, many countries provide their citizens with a proof of their vaccination in either physical, i.e. as a hard document or in software form, which in its most simplest form can be done by encoding the patient's vaccine information into a QR-Code, allowing for easy verification.

 This project shows a very elementary way of making use of the later form, i.e. software, to save and verify Covid-19 certificates on-chain.

-IMPORTANT: Since this is not a production ready dapp, I had to think of a way to disallow the submission of any random QR-Code.
-So to make sure that only certain QR-Codes are scanned and submitted, the decoded string contained within the QR starts with "`COVPASS:`" followed by the name of the certificate holder, e.g. "`COVPASS: John Doe`".
+IMPORTANT: Since this is not a production ready dapp, I had to think of a way to disallow the submission of any sort of random QR-Code, which can be malicious in certain cases.
+So to make sure that only certain QR-Codes are submitted, the decoded string contained within the QR-code starts with the prefix "`COVPASS:`" followed by the name of the certificate holder, e.g. "`COVPASS: John Doe`".
 To generate such QR-Codes with manually defined text, use a website like [this](https://goqr.me/).
 This provides a slight sense of authenticity to this experimental project.

 ## Project Demo